stephenjohnlimb/boot2/AgileDevelopment.md

 You can argue the refactoring as gone a bit too far, but you can see the progression in agile development.
 At each stage you have something runnable, this activity (including writing this blurb) took a few hours.

+I have separated out all the concerns here, the `UserIdentifierValidator` just runs a `Predicate` and delegates the mapping of the result to one of two `Suppliers`.

+The `ValidatorConfiguration` is only concerned with creating the right configuration of the `UserIdentifierValidator`.

-The think I like about functional coding and part of Spring, is that now I have a validator that can be configured, i.e. it is open for extension but does not need modifying itself.
+The thing I like about functional coding and part of Spring, is that now I have a validator that can be configured, i.e. it is open for extension but does not need modifying itself.
 In fact; it is now used in two distinct ways.

 The Spring `@Configuration` is also good in the fact it is a 'Stereotype' for 'config', so that's quite explicit.